Board of directors

 Board leadership at BC Hydro

-Kenneth G. Peterson was appointed chair of BC Hydro on July 19, 2017.
+Ken Peterson was appointed chair of BC Hydro on July 19, 2017.

 Mr. Peterson's 40-year career spans a wide range of assignments in the electricity industry.
 The last 10 years of his professional career were spent as CEO of Powerex, the marketing and trading subsidiary of BC Hydro.
-He also served as a trustee of the North American Reliability Corporation since 2006, where he applied his industry experience to the physical and cyber-security reliability challenges facing utilities.
+He also served as a trustee of the North American Electric Reliability Corporation since 2006, where he applied his industry experience to the physical and cyber-security reliability challenges facing utilities.

-The chair's role and responsibilities
+The Executive Chair's role and responsibilities

 Directors are mandated to be stewards of the corporation.
 As a member of the board, directors are responsible for overseeing conduct of business, supervising management and ensuring that all major issues affecting the business affairs of the corporation are given proper consideration.